lazarkulasevic/lazarkulasevic.github.io/docs/blog/conducting-trunk-based-development-and-ci-cd-using-github-actions.md

 ---
 type: article
 title: 'Conducting Trunk-Based Development and CI/CD Practices Using Github Actions'
-image: /blog/hello-world/featured.png
+image: /blog/conducting-trunk-based-development-and-ci-cd-using-github-actions/featured.png
 description: 'A relatively young approach to development – trunk-based development (TBD) – has come out as a result of seven years of research and data from over 32,000 professionals worldwide, conducted by DORA State of DevOps.
 It is the longest-running academically rigorous research investigation of its kind, providing an independent view into the practices and capabilities that drive high performance in technology delivery and ultimately organizational outcomes.'
-publishedOn: 20 Apr 2023 20:00
+publishedOn: 23 May 2023 13:55

 head:
   - - meta